abumsd7/abumsd7.github.io/_posts/2023-09-02-Master-procrastinator.md

 ## Create schedules, but in mind

 It is natural to write down schedules and stick it on walls (or) create it as reminders on your mobile calendar device to keep you motivated and alert.
 How does one alleviate the increasing stress of a well managed schedule?
 Well, it's time for you to scrap schedules completely out of your walls and To-do/calendar apps.
-It's time to make use of the best storage device in your lifetime.
+It's time to make use of the best storage device that stays with you throughout your lifetime.

 You might have remembered - at the end of class, your teachers would be reminding you about the activity they had discussed during the course of the class, in case someone slept through.
 Followed by that, they will use the common phrase - "Don't forget to complete it by tomorrow's class!".